nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Access Windows drives in WSL
  * Open a Linux distribution in command line
- * The windows drives can be accessed inside the WSL
+ * The Windows operating system drives can be accessed inside the WSL Linux distributions using the `/mnt` path.
+For example running the command `cd /mnt/c` will change the working

 ## Shutdown Linux distributions
 * Run the command `wsl --shutdown` to shutdown all the installed Linux distributions